Skip to main content

 It does add deployment and support overhead.

 You are now running a module, credentials, API communication, environment configuration, and production validation across quote and order flows.
-If you have dealt with Magento integration work before, the pattern is familiar: the operational value can be real, but the connector still needs the same disciplined rollout as any other checkout-adjacent integration.
+The connector needs the same disciplined rollout as any checkout-adjacent integration.
 The tradeoff is similar to the broader integration patterns described in GoDataFeed Order Sync in Magento 2.

 Vertex